Skip Navigation

 Attend general talks throughout the day

 Attending talks will give you and your student information on student life and support that you might not have known about.
-At Edge Hill’s welcome talk, you’ll hear from John Cater our Vice-Chancellor who will take you through a range of important information and tell you more about the university.
+At Edge Hill’s welcome talk, you’ll hear about a range of important information and more about the University.
 From student finance to accommodation and student support.

 This is the perfect opportunity to find out more about Edge Hill and whether it is right for your student.

-There’s plenty of options in our hub to suit every taste, so take some time to relax and enjoy the buzzing atmosphere.
+There are plenty of options for lunch in our Hub too.
+And there’s something to suit every taste.
+Keep a look out for deals on the day and take some time to relax and enjoy the buzzing atmosphere.

 After the open day

 Take some time to sit down together after your visit while it’s still fresh in your mind and write down the pros and cons of each institution and get them to reflect on what’s important to them.
-Remember, you can always ask questions after the day or go back for a second look to cement their decision.
+Remember, you can always ask questions after the day or go back for a second look to reassure them of their decision.

 It’s not just about the course

-- Does the university have different clubs and societies and how does this fit into their timetable?
+• Does the university have different clubs and societies?
+How does this fit into their timetable?

 Not booked your open day place yet?